SG Markets WebClear

 We then tested the prototypes with representative users, refining interactions and layouts before handoff.
 The consistency achieved early through shared components and templates significantly accelerated subsequent delivery cycles.

-Two screen diagrams showing the responsive behavior of an information-dense page
+Two devices showing the responsive behavior of an information-dense page Two devices showing the responsive behavior of a page containing a form

 Collaboration